The cry of Dolores, the cry for freedom, By Owei Lakemfa

 This ceremony was also performed simultaneously in Mexico by President Andre Lopaz Obrador, all mayors in the country and in all Mexican missions across the universe.

 His declaration of “down with bad government” was re-echoed from balconies.
-His small congregation armed themselves with whatever weapons were available, including work tools, bows and arrows.
-They marched through Dolores to other towns, sacking government officials, smashing structures and setting prisoners free.
-The ever-swelling mass of the people was more a movement than an army, but they put the royalist army to flight.
+His small congregation armed itself with whatever weapons were available, including work tools, bows and arrows.
+It marched through Dolores to other towns, sacking government officials, smashing structures, and setting prisoners free.
+The ever-swelling mass of the people was more of a movement than an army, but they put the royalist army to flight.

 Spain had assumed that Mexico, which it called Viceroyalty of New Spain, would forever be part of its territory.